*Redis latency problems troubleshooting

 In this context latency is the maximum delay between the time a client issues a command and the time the reply to the command is received by the client.
 Usually Redis processing time is extremely low, in the sub microsecond range, but there are certain conditions leading to higher latency figures.

-If you are experiencing latency problems, probably you know how to measure it in the context of your application, or maybe your latency problem is very evident even macroscopically.
+If you are experiencing latency problems, you probably know how to measure it in the context of your application, or maybe your latency problem is very evident even macroscopically.
 However redis-cli can be used to measure the latency of a Redis server in milliseconds, just try:

 redis-cli --latency -h `host` -p `port`